What Do Queen Ants Look Like? ID, Size & How to Get Rid of One

 Does the Queen Ant Ever Leave the Nest?

-• During the nuptial flight, males and young queens will mate while suspended in the air.
+• During that flight, males and young queens mate in midair.

 How to Get Rid of a Queen Ant